 Your emotional distress may not be as clearly visible as a broken bone or lacerations, but it may still be eligible for compensation after a car accident.
-However, you need to prove that it was something you experienced as a result of the accident and its economic value.
-Though it is harder to quantify, our team of car accident lawyers relies on several types of evidence– including medical records, diaries, and testimony– to prove an emotional distress claim.
+However, you need to prove that it was something you experienced due to the accident and its economic value.
+Though it is harder to quantify, our car accident lawyers rely on several types of evidence– including medical records, diaries, and testimony– to prove an emotional distress claim.

 Proving that you experienced emotional distress

-Even though emotional suffering is subjective and not obvious to an outside observer, evidence of it can be captured in other places.
-Some possibilities include:
+Even though emotional suffering is subjective and not apparent to an outside observer, evidence of it can be captured in other places.
+Some possibilities include the following:

-- Medical records – Emotional pain and suffering may manifest in physical ways like insomnia, hives, and symptoms of anxiety.
+- Medical records – Emotional pain and suffering may manifest physically, like insomnia, hives, and anxiety symptoms.
 Records from doctor visits for these reasons lend credence to a claim.

 - Testimony – You may testify as to your own experience.
 It can also be helpful to have others testify on your behalf.
-A doctor or counselor may offer an expert opinion on how severe your symptoms are and when you are likely to be fully recovered.
+A doctor or counselor may offer an expert opinion on how severe your symptoms are and when you are likely to recover fully.
 Family members or close friends may be able to attest to the changes they have seen in your life because of the accident.

 Proving the value of emotional damages

-Non-economic damages like emotional distress and physical pain and suffering are usually estimated based on several factors related to the severity of the accident.
+Non-economic damages like emotional distress and physical pain and suffering are usually estimated based on several factors related to the accident’s severity.
 These factors may point to a multiplier, for example, three times the amount of medical bills.
 In that case, if your medical bills totaled $50,000, your non-economic damages could be valued at $150,000.

 Calculating the claim

 Insurance companies often skip the multiplier approach and instead rely on computer programs.
-These programs also factor in the severity of the accident and special circumstances, but they tend to undervalue claims.
-Your car accident lawyers in VA will advocate for your full compensation.
+These programs also factor in the accident’s severity and exceptional circumstances but tend to undervalue claims.
+Your car accident lawyers in VA will advocate for your total compensation.
 They can do this by educating the insurance adjuster about areas where the programs may not accurately reflect your situation.

 Contact us at Rutter Mills for a free consultation